nextfoam/baram-pages-renewal/docs/flow_manual/run.en.md

 <center><img src="https://github.com/nextfoam/baram-pages/raw/main/screenshots/pic/userParameter0.png"><br>example of User Parameter</center>

-Declaring, modifying, and deleting variables uses the window shown in the figure~\ref{fig:userParameter}, which appears when the Edit button is pressed.
+Declaring, modifying, and deleting variables uses the window shown in the figure, which appears when the Edit button is pressed.
 Click the (+) next to Parameter Values to add a new one. **Variable names can only contain uppercase letters, numbers, and underscores ('\_') and must start with an uppercase letter**.
 If click the trash icon right of the variable, variable will be deleted.
 But variables that are being used in your code will not be deleted.

 <center><img src="https://github.com/nextfoam/baram-pages/raw/main/screenshots/pic/userParameter.png"><br>User Parameter Edit</center>